vikingnope/code-sprint/browser-extension/README.md

 3. **Test Notifications**
    - Click "Send Sample Alert" to test the notification system
-   - Click "Simulate New Transaction" to trigger a transaction alert
+   - Click "Simulate New Transaction" to trigger a transaction alert with realistic amounts
+   - Click "Simple Test Notification" for basic notification testing
    - **You should see browser notifications pop up** from your OS notification area

 4. **Enable Notifications (Important!)**